Wednesday, 18 November 2009

 Saturday, 7 November 2009

-Duets for Five - In the Company of Strangers
+Duet for Five - In the Company of Strangers

-Duets for Five
+Duet for Five

 These images are taken from my latest dance and video work with Fiona Baker in First Life and Todd Cochrane aka Toddles Lightworker in Second Life, representing a further development in exploring the issue of Avatar Companionship and the embedding of our presence in the surfaces of our lives.
-The title 'Duet' suggests a dance form usually identified with two people, yet with the composite layering of First and Second Life, a movement dialogue exists here for Four; relational engagement between humans and avatars as well as that discrete conversation occurring between human to human and avatar to avatar.
+The title 'Duet' suggests a dance form usually identified with two people, yet with the composite layering of First and Second Life, a movement dialogue exists here for Five; relational engagement between humans and avatars as well as that discrete conversation occurring between human to human and avatar to avatar.
 I intentionally selected a 'male' avatar to embed ambiguity in the shape and character of the personna present, rather than have an equal and predictable male/female avatar echo.
 This shift in gender reflects the potential for exercising the unpredictable nature of gender selection in Second Life.
 The male avatar could easily belong to my wife, Fiona.
 Unless you know the person behind the avatar, there is no way of knowing their First Life identity.

 Once again, departure is experienced in both locations.
 The difference between these locations is that I orchestrated Toddles Lightworker`s process of departure, unlike the leaving in the duet in the First Life station, which was improvised.
 So avatars represent that potential constant (if so desired) for us in extra-terrestrial or telepresent companionship, which suggests that (allowing for the vagueries of the Internet) empathy, alignment, connection and even discord can be tailored in a mixed-reality environment, where we never have to be 'alone' for long.